GasStationManager/SafeVerify/README.md

 - [Code with Proofs: the Arena](https://github.com/GasStationManager/CodeProofTheArena), a website for coding problems with proofs of correctness, and
 - [TheoremMarketplace](https://github.com/wadimiusz/lean-contract-interact), smart contracts for theorem bounties.

 The branch `minif2f-deepseek-check` contains a version backported to Lean 4.9.0.
 This can be used to check [DeepSeek Prover V2's solutions to MiniF2F](https://github.com/deepseek-ai/DeepSeek-Prover-V2/tree/main).
+Similarly the branch `minif2f-kimina-check` contains a version with Lean 4.15.0 that can be used to check [Kimina Prover's solutions to MiniF2F](https://github.com/MoonshotAI/Kimina-Prover-Preview).

 This is part of a broader effort to create [safe and hallucination-free coding AIs](https://gasstationmanager.github.io/ai/2024/11/04/a-proposal.html).